js-ts/Newsrecommender/README.md

 ### 1. High order function:

 A high order function is a function that take function as a parameter or an argument or returns a function.
 High order function is in contrast to first order function which don’t take a function as an argument or return a function as output.
-High order functions like map and filter have used in project code.
-Map function applied a passed-in function to each item in an iterable object and return a list containing all function call result.
-Here map function takes get\_common\_words() function and a list, return as a result common nouns list.
+High order functions like map I have used in project code.

 **A function which takes another function as an input(map):**
 Map function applied a passed-in function to each item in an iterable object and return a list containing all function call result.
 Here is an example from project code shows in below figure